-Auto accidents involving pedestrians commonly result in serious injuries, fatalities
+Auto accidents involving pedestrians frequently result in serious, life-threatening

 Here are a few statistics related to collisions between pedestrians and automobiles, courtesy of the Insurance Institute for Highway Safety (IIHS):